 Catherine joined Watsi on June 18th, 2015.
 Seven years ago, Catherine joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Catherine's most recent donation traveled 8,700 miles to support Maureen, a charming and friendly three-year-old from Tanzania, to fund leg surgery so she can increase her mobility and grow in good health.
+Catherine's most recent donation traveled 8,600 miles to support Shee, a bright and caring 12-year-old from Thailand, to fund hernia repair surgery so she can focus on her studies free of pain and discomfort.

 Maureen is a charming and friendly three-year-old from Tanzania.
 She is the firstborn child of her parents, who are both small-scale farmers.
 They depend on the food they harvest to feed their family, and they earn money by selling the vegetables.
 Maureen was diagnosed with bilateral genu valgus, a condition that causes her legs to bow inward, making her knees touch.
 This condition is typically caused by an excessive accumulation of fluoride in the bones, which often stems from contaminated drinking water.
 As a result, Maureen has a difficult time walking.
 Our medical partner, African Mission Healthcare Foundation, is requesting $880 to fund corrective surgery for Maureen.
 The procedure is scheduled to take place on July 15th.
 Undergoing this treatment will hopefully restore her mobility, allowing her to participate in a variety of activities.
 It will also greatly decrease the risk of future complications.
 Maureen’s mother says, “My daughter’s walking has been of concern for a long time.
 Please help her.”